-1 From the main menu, click Spanning Tree Settings.
-The Spanning Tree Settings screen appears.
+1 In the Navigation Menu, click Spanning Tree Settings.
+The Spanning Tree Settings screen appears

-- 2 Check or clear the Enable GVRP for VLAN check box. - Check the check box if the VLAN switch is configured to dynamically configure its ports based on the end devices' needs. - Clear the check box if the VLAN switch is statically configured to always forward specific VLANs to specific ports. - 3 Click Submit Changes to save your changes. - 4 From the main menu, click Security.
+- 2 Check or clear the Enable GVRP for VLAN check box. - Check the check box if the VLAN switch is configured to dynamically configure its ports based on the end devices' needs. - Clear the check box if the VLAN switch is statically configured to always forward specific VLANs to specific ports. - 3 Click Submit Changes to save your changes. - 4 In the Navigation Menu, click Security.
 If you have enabled more than the primary service set, you can configure each secondary service set for a different VLAN. - 5 Under the Security link, click the radio service set you want to configure for the VLAN.
 This screen appears.

 6 In the VLAN field, enter the VLAN number that encapsulates all frames received on this radio port.
-This value must match the values that are set in the VLAN-capable switches on the primary LAN.
+This value must match the values that are set in the VLAN-capable Ethernet switches on the primary LAN.